xames3/smart/docs/source/projects/xsnumpy.rst

 There were a few other reasons for writing xsNumPy besides my lack of understanding about the NumPy internals.
-I essentially wanted to break free from the **"Oh, Neural Networks are like black box"** rubbish.
+I essentially wanted to break free from the **"Neural Networks are like black box"** rubbish.
 When I'm teaching Machine Learning and Neural Networks, I often compare these scientific computing libraries to a car.
 You can go places, sure, but what happens when something breaks?
 What do you do then?
 So to get around this situation, I thought of actually learning it by building.